ntustison/PaperANTsX/Text/results.md

 sites and performed the same comparative evaluation.
 Note that we recognize that we are processing data through the proposed deep learning-based pipeline that were used to train certain components of the pipeline.
-Although this does not ensure generalizability (which is why we include SRPB1600), we believe that the reader would be interested to see the resulting comparative performance since training did not use age prediction as a criterion to be optimized (i.e., circular analysis [@Kriegeskorte:2009aa]).
+Although this does not ensure generalizability (which is why we include SRPB), we believe that the reader would be interested to see the resulting comparative performance since training did not use age prediction as a criterion to be optimized (i.e., circular analysis [@Kriegeskorte:2009aa]).

 [^4]: https://bicr-resource.atr.jp/srpbs1600/

 The results are shown in Figure \ref{fig:agePrediction} where we used cross-validation with 500 permutations and an 80/20 training/testing split.
 The ANTsXNet deep learning